 • Strides should not be timed, and the exact distance of each stride is not critical.

 3: Dynamic Stretching

-Remember back in the day, when you would do this great warm up, feel limber and ready to go, and then stop and touch your toes and hold your ankle to your butt?
+Remember back in the day, when you would do this great warm-up, feel limber and ready to go, and then stop and touch your toes and hold your ankle to your butt?
 Yeah, me too, and like that memory, static stretching pre-run is now old-school, and a bit useless.
 There’s no point warming up, sending blood to the area, and then stopping and cooling down – we save static stretching for afterwards!

 To mix things up and make it all a bit more exciting, you can pick and choose a few of these to create a warm-up routine.
-All of these target muscles used for running.
+All of these target muscles are used for running.
 Start slowly, focusing on form, and as the moves get more comfortable, pick up speed.
 Use small movements for the first few reps, and increase the range of motion as you go.

 • Skipping: Try skipping for 25 to 50 meters, gradually increasing the height and range of each skip as you go.